smadi2512/foodie-app/README.md

 1. Browse meals on the main page.
 2. Click Add to Cart to add items (Cart updates with quantity and total price).
-3. Click Cart (N) in header to open the cart modal.
+3. Click Cart (N) in the header to open the cart modal.
 4. Review items, change quantities(increase/decrease), or go to Checkout.
 5. Fill the form and submit.
-6. On success, cart clears and success modal shows.
+6. On success, the cart clears and the success modal shows.

 ---